adobe/reactor-uploader/README.md

 ##### --client-secret (for authentication using an Adobe I/O integration)

 Your client secret.
 You can find this on the overview screen for the integration you have created within the [Adobe I/O console](https://console.adobe.io).

-Optionally, rather than passing the client secret as a command line argument, it can instead be provided by setting an environment variable named `REACTOR_UPLOADER_CLIENT_SECRET`.
+Optionally, rather than passing the client secret as a command line argument, it can instead be provided by setting an environment variable.
+The environment variable should be named one of the following, depending on which Launch environment will be receiving the extension package:

+* `REACTOR_UPLOADER_CLIENT_SECRET_DEV`
+* `REACTOR_UPLOADER_CLIENT_SECRET_QE`
+* `REACTOR_UPLOADER_CLIENT_SECRET_INTEGRATION`
+* `REACTOR_UPLOADER_CLIENT_SECRET_PROD`

 ##### --access-token (for authentication using an access token)